tosiara/door_daemon/README.md

 Start daemon and specify command parameters which scripts to run:
 ```
-./door-daemon -b /path/to/boot_event_script.sh -s /path/to/start_event_script.sh -e /path/to/end_event_script.sh -p PIN
+./door-daemon -b /path/to/boot_event_script.sh -s /path/to/start_event_script.sh -e /path/to/end_event_script.sh -p PIN -o OUT
 ```
 PIN is an integer number representing pin number.
+OUT is output pin number.
+If not defined - will be ignored.
-Default value is `0`, so don't forget to specify your real pin
+Default value is `0`, so don't forget to specify your real pin.

 If none params specified, following scripts are executed:
 ```